RyanDanielWalker/Friday_3/whiteboard.md

 test: "It should return "Won't you be my neighbor?" if 3 is inputted.
 code:
-expected result: "Won't you be my neighbor?"
+expected result: "Won't you be my neighbor?"<!-- console logged "Won't you be my neighbor">

 test: "It should not allow anything but numbers to be inputted"
 code: